Entanglement Islands from Hilbert Space Reduction: Entanglement islands from Hilbert space reduction

-Let us consider the simplest configuration with two spins, where we can realize our previous statements.
-We denote one of the spins as $I$ while denote the other as $\mathcal{R}$, and denote the spin up (down) state as $\ket{0}$ ($\ket{1}$).
+To conduct an explicit calculation, let us consider the simplest configuration with two spins, where we can realize our previous statements.
+We denote the two spins as $I$ and $\mathcal{R}$ respectively, and denote the spin up (down) state as $\ket{0}$ ($\ket{1}$).
 At the beginning, we assume the system is in the pure state

 Firstly, let us consider the familiar scenario where the spin $I$ is independent of $\mathcal{R}$.
-The Hilbert space $\mathcal{H}_{I\cup\mathcal{R}}$ is four-dimensional with the following four orthonormal basis
+The Hilbert space $\mathcal{H}$ is four-dimensional with the following four orthonormal basis